 If you still don't receive a reply within a few days, write a self-reply asking why you didn't receive a reply, and include a brief statement of why replying to you matters and what you're looking for.

-Summary: Post to FI.
-Follow up on why it matters and what reply you want.
+Summary: Post to CF. Follow up on why it matters and what reply you want.
 Follow up asking why no one is answering.
 Follow up by emailing me.
 You will get an answer by the end of this process.

 You're welcome to try contacting me in other ways, and that often works, but no promises.